Become more empathetic with AI coaching

 9. Self-awareness

 Another skill you can use to increase your compassion is self-awareness.
-Self-awareness is realizing what you’re feeling and thinking, recognizing how your thoughts and feelings inform your behaviors and acknowledging how your behaviors influence yourself and others.
-While a lot of people assume they’re self-aware-most are not.
+Self-awareness is realizing what you’re feeling and thinking, recognizing how your thoughts and feelings inform your behaviors, and acknowledging how your behaviors influence yourself and others.
+While a lot of people assume they’re self-aware, most are not.
 Thankfully, there are many actions you can take to increase self-awareness.

 One of the best things you can do to boost your self-awareness?
 Join our evidence-based Increase EQ program.
 It’s totally free and uses strategies based on scientific research to help you develop your self-awareness.

-10. Reduce feelings of stress
+10. Reduce stress levels

 Stress inhibits your ability to feel compassion.